karthikcherusala/Prodigy-InfoTech/PRODIGY_CS_05/README.md

 ---

 ### **Ethical Disclaimer**
-Keyloggers have potential for misuse.
-Always ensure:
-- You have explicit permission to use it.
-- You comply with applicable laws and regulations.
-- The program is used responsibly and transparently.
+This tool is intended for learning and educational purposes only.
+Unauthorized packet sniffing is illegal and unethical.
+Always obtain proper authorization before using this tool on any network.

-Let me know if you’d like to enhance this with additional features, such as logging timestamps or implementing encryption for the logs!
+Let me know if you need additional features or enhancements, such as saving captured packets to a file or filtering by specific protocols!